giancake/CEN-6930/MY-REPORT.md

 # Research Question

-Generate a prompt utilizing the GenAI Prompt Engeneering Techniques.
+Generate a prompt utilizing the GenAI Prompt Engineering Techniques.
 We will use the following prompt for our experiment:
-"My professor in GenAI SDLC has left me an assignment which consists in building a Prompt Engeneering Laboratory in python, using the https://chat.hpc.fau.edu/ or Ollama local install LLM servers.
+"My professor in GenAI SDLC has left me an assignment which consists in building a Prompt Engineering Laboratory in python, using the https://chat.hpc.fau.edu/ or Ollama local install LLM servers.
 I need to know the requirements for building an IT network that supports LAN and WAN access for voice and data applications, that is very fast and renders a good performance"

 ## Arguments

 #### What is already known about this topic

-* We know that pipelines play a crucial role in managing the end to end process of developing, tuning, and mantaining AI models.
-GenAI pipelines, are a strucutred sequence of automated steps, designed to fine tune, test and deploy generative AI models.
-Among the different types of pipelines, there exist Data pipelines that handle, clean, transform and augment the data which are esential for ensuring high quality for training and fine tunning models.
+* We know that pipelines play a crucial role in managing the end-to-end process of developing, tuning, and maintaining AI models.
+GenAI pipelines, are a structured sequence of automated steps, designed to fine tune, test and deploy generative AI models.
+Among the different types of pipelines, there exist Data pipelines that handle, clean, transform and augment the data which are essential for ensuring high quality for training and fine-tuning models.

 * The challenges of Gen AI SDLC pipelines may include the data handling because it requires extensive cleaning, augmentation and labeling, handling biases and ensuring data diversity.
-The data privacy and security could be at risk of exposing sensitive information when trainig real-world model datasets, there are alos scalability challenges in data handling, because LLM's requiere massive datasets leading to high high storage and processing costs.
+The data privacy and security could be at risk of exposing sensitive information when training real-world model datasets, there are lots of scalability challenges in data handling, because LLM's require massive datasets leading to high storage and processing costs.

 * Model training requires high computational CPU/GPU energy consumption costs.
-Fine tunning and modeling could be catastrophic new data can lead to the model forgetting earlier knowledge.
+Fine-tuning and modeling could be catastrophic new data can lead to the model forgetting earlier knowledge.

 #### What this research is exploring